cesarenaldi/iniettore/packages/react/README.md

 ```
 ## Usage

-We will explain how to use `@iniettore/react` binding using an example.
-See below a typical `Logger` interface and a concrete implementation of it (i.e. `ConsoleLogger`).
+We will explain how to use `@iniettore/react` binding via an example.
+See below a quite typical `Logger` interface and a concrete implementation of it (i.e. `ConsoleLogger`).

 **Logger.ts**
 ```typescript